broadinstitute/seqr/README.md

 ## Install

 Whether installing seqr on a laptop, on-prem, or cloud VMs, we use Docker images and Kubernetes to automate the deployment steps and isolate them from the operating system.
-Users that are very familiar with the individual seqr components may want to install them directly on host systems.
-This provides more control, but requires more work up front.
+Users that are very familiar with the components that make up seqr may want to install them directly on host systems.
+This provides maximum control, but requires more work up front.
-If you decide to go this route, the [Dockerfiles](https://github.com/macarthur-lab/seqr/tree/master/deploy/docker) can be useful as a list the steps for installing each component.
+If you decide to go this route, the [Dockerfiles](https://github.com/macarthur-lab/seqr/tree/master/deploy/docker) can be useful as a list of steps for installing each component.
-In most cases, we recommend the docker/kubernetes approach because:  1) deployment avoids manual steps as much as possible 2) as seqr evolves, it's easier to roll out new components or move around existing components if they outgrow existing hardware.
+In most cases, we recommend the docker/kubernetes approach because:  1) it automates deployment as much as possible 2) as seqr evolves, this makes it easier to roll out new components or move around existing components if they outgrow existing hardware.
-The instructions below cover local and cloud-based deployments with docker/kubernetes.
+The instructions below cover local deployments using Minikube, but are also relevant for cloud-based deployments.

 #### Step 1: Install Kubernetes